"What type of confrontation was it?" Uro asked quietly, his eyes searching Lorian's face.

 [Lover - Mother Wishes]

-An ethereal blue light emanated from Uro and the outlaws, cascading over the crowd like a gentle wave and wrapping them in its luminous embrace.
-The azure glow seeped into their bodies, infusing them with serene energy just as the Other-Worldliness effect began to dissipate.
+An ethereal blue light emanated from Uro and the outlaws, spread over the crowd like a gentle wave and wrapping them in its luminous embrace.
+The azure glow seeped into their bodies, infusing them with energy just as the Other-Worldliness effect began to dissipate.

 A few among them winced as the familiar sensation of pain crept back in, but it was fleeting, as the magic gently dulled the sensation and eased their discomfort.

-Some children erupted in jubilant cheers, their voices echoing with delight, while others, like Kali, gazed in awe, her eyes sparkling as she tried to capture the ethereal blue light that enveloped her like a shimmering cloak.
+Some children erupted in cheers, echoing with delight.
+While others, like Kali gazed in awe with her eyes sparkling as she tried to capture the ethereal blue light in her hands.

 Selene walked up, her long hair blowing in the wind.
 "No casualties," she said with a smile, glancing at Uro for confirmation.